benjaminmoon/benjaminmoon.github.io/_palaeomap/10-suggested-solutions-to-exercises.md

 ### Exercises 2

 1. Have a look at the [GWS documentation](<https://github.com/GPlates/gplates_web_service_doc/wiki>).
-What address would you use to get reconstructed coastlines in the early Carboniferous using the @Matthews2016GPC model?
+What address would you use to get reconstructed coastlines in the early Carboniferous using the Matthews _et al._ (2016) model?
   - `"https://gws.gplates.org/reconstruct/coastlines/?&time=350&model=MATTHEWS2016_mantle_ref"`
   - You could also use `"MATTHEWS2016_pmag_ref"`.
 These are two different reconstruction methods.
 2. Open an example of the OGR-GMT data from the GWS, either from the `data/GWS` folder or by downloading it.
 Can you see how the polygons are stored?
 How are different polygons identified?